 One of the easiest ways to preserve delicate summer flavours of culinary herbs is to freeze them as soon as possible after picking or buying.

-Seven Easy Steps to freeze herbs in ice blocks or freeze whole leaves for later use:
+Seven easy steps to freezing herbs in ice blocks or freezing whole leaves for later use.
+(Note instructions for freezing them in paper are in italics.)

 - When you have finished using the fresh herbs rinse well.
 We do not want a frozen worm ending up in the soup!

-- Remove of woody stems especially from thyme and marjoram.
-Parsley stalks are delicious and nutritious
+- Remove woody stems especially from thyme and marjoram.
+Parsley stalks are delicious and nutritious.

-- chop if you are going to put into ice cubes / leave leaves intact if folding them on baking paper
+- Chop herbs if you are going to put them into ice cubes.
+Leave herbs uncut if folding them up in baking paper.

-- spoon chopped herbs into clean ice tray / place of baking paper
+- Spoon chopped herbs into clean ice tray.
+Place a layer of herbs on baking paper or tin foil.

-- carefully top up with filtered water / fold baking paper and tin foil ready for freezing
+- Carefully top up with filtered water.
+Fold baking paper and tin foil around herbs so they are ready for freezing

 Herbs suitable for freezing include: